 John Whelan shares his view about the project Building Canada 2020 and how to proceed with mapping buildings.
 The release of government data and the expectation that Microsoft will release building footprints as they did for the US makes him conclude that the addition of metadata might be better than having inexperienced mappers tracing buildings using iD.

 A proposal (automatic translation) has emerged from the discussion in the German forum about rules for the use of relations with type=multipolygon.
 The intention of the proposal is, simply said, the avoidance of multipolygon relations if the geometry can be mapped with a single way representing the area, i.e. no inner areas and less than 2000 nodes for the area’s outer way.
 The topic is currently being discussed on the German forum (automatic translation ) and German mailing list (automatic translation) and is intended to be a guide to best practice for Germany initially.

-boundary=aboriginal_landsfor the official territories of indigenous groups has started eight years after its drafting and is open until 8th December 2018.
+The voting on the tagging proposal boundary=aboriginal_lands for the official territories of indigenous groups has started eight years after its drafting and is open until 8th December 2018.
 Alan McConchie created a GitHub issue for the OSM Carto map style as well and proposes a rendering with a brown outline colour.

 Warin felt that the Wiki for antennas needed some rework to allow a better specification of the antenna type.
 As he is confused by the values of the key antenna:type in the German part of the wiki and he also does not favour that particular key, he is looking for alternative options.

+InfosReseaux wrote a post on his OSM diary about the mapping of infrastructure like power networks.
 The article describes how infrastructure knowledge is changing from proprietary to open knowledge with OSM and how infrastructure mapping makes OSM better.

-- If you have recently used Pascal Neis’ How Did You Contribute website, you may have noticed a new section called Recently utilized presets – Top 3.
+If you have recently used Pascal Neis’ How Did You Contribute website, you may have noticed a new section called Recently utilized presets – Top 3.
 In a blog post Pascal explains that it is intended as a new quality indicator.

 The recent DWG decision on the Crimean peninsula has provoked many discussions: